plone/plone.api/src/plone/api/docs/content.rst

 Copy content
 ------------

-To copy a content object, use that:
+To copy a content object, use this:

 .. warning ::